jhpyle/docassemble/_docs/initial.md

 `user.case` as an instance of the object class `Case`.

 The use of objects in **docassemble** interviews is highly encouraged.
-However, the objects you use as variables in your interview [YAML] files need to inherit from the class `DAObject`.
+However, the objects you use as variables need to inherit from the class `DAObject`.
 Otherwise, **docassemble** might not be able to find the appopriate [`code` blocks] or questions necessary to define them.
 This is because of the way **docassemble** keeps track of the names of variables.

 A code block like this would effectively do the same thing as the `objects` block above: